-Strategic Entrepreneurship and Innovation, International Entrepreneurship, Biology of Entrepreneurship, Decision-making under Uncertainty
+Strategic Entrepreneurship and Innovation, International Entrepreneurship, Decision-making under Uncertainty

 Noni is an Associate Professor within the Entrepreneurship and Innovation group at Warwick Business School.
 She specialises in firm capabilities, international entrepreneurship, and entrepreneurial and innovation strategies.
 Noni obtained her PhD at Imperial College and was awarded a fully funded PhD scholarship by the Innovation Studies Centre and the EPSRC.
 During her studies in the Innovation and Entrepreneurship group of Imperial College she investigated the process of capability development in ventures that experienced significant liabilities of foreignness and liabilities of newness.
 Noni was granted access to the confidential Kauffman Firm Survey and won two awards from the E.M.
 Kauffman Foundation.
 She holds an MSc (Distinction) in Entrepreneurship from the University of Nottingham.
 Prior to that she had spent a semester at the University of Tampere and the Tampere University of Technology in Finland.